Support us >

 We suggest resorting to walk-in service only if you were not able to schedule an appointment in another way (form or email).
 Walk-in services are limited and require long waiting times.

-As a walk-in, you will not be able to get services that require pre-scheduled appointments such as interviews, visa renewals, ID renewals, etc. In this case, you should use your walk-in appointment to schedule a “full” appointment.
+As a walk-in, you will not be able to access services that require pre-scheduled appointments, such as interviews, visa renewals that require checks, ID renewals, etc. If you need these services, your walk-in appointment can be used to schedule a “full” appointment.

-When arriving at the branch, you will need to get a “V Number”, which is your queue number to get serviced at the visa department (for example “V117”).
+When arriving at the branch, ask for visa services and get a “V Number” (V stands for Visas).
+This number will be your digital queue number to get serviced at the visa department (for example “V117”).

-Most Misrad Hapnim branches limit the availability of walk-in appointments either by the hour (30 minutes or 1 hour from opening) or by the number of people.
+Most PIBA offices limit the availability of walk-in appointments either by the hour (30 minutes or 1 hour from opening) or by the number of people.
 For this reason, it is advisable to arrive at the opening hour or before opening.
 Take into account that waiting inside the office can sometimes take up to 3 hours.

 For the branches that don’t accept walk-ins at all, or in case you missed the walk-in availability, some branches offer to “leave a message”, usually with the guards at the entrance.
 After receiving your message, a clerk should get in touch with you about your inquiry.